How To Become a Veterinarian: 6 Steps

 A three- to four-year vet med school degree often involves a few semesters of coursework, followed by clinical training and intense clinical training to gain hands-on training at one of the college’s affiliates.

 Students can apply for scholarships and grants to help alleviate some of the costs of a veterinary degree.
-Managing your budget and minimizing extraneous expenses may also help you limit the amount of student debt you end up borrowing.
+By managing your budget and minimizing extraneous expenses, you may also lower the amount of student debt you end up borrowing.

-In order to practice veterinary medicine, students will also need to study for and pass the North American Veterinary Licensing Examination (NAVLE).
+In order to practice veterinary medicine and become a veterinary, students will also need to study for and pass the North American Veterinary Licensing Examination (NAVLE).
 Generally, vet students take the exam during their senior year.

 Step 6: Begin The Job Search